General Directorate of Security (Turkey): Structure

+As of 2023, the TNP has 352,188 personnel in law enforcement and public service positions, making it one of the largest public employers in Turkey.
+It was allocated an $8.6 billion budget in 2024.

+However, the government surged the "internal security" grants in the 2025 budget proposal, increasing the grand total for all law enforcement agencies to an all-time record of $19.5 billion.

 Units

 All Turkish police officers wear navy-blue uniforms and caps.

-Patrol cars can be identified by their unique blue-white design and the writing “Polis” (Turkish for 'Police') on the side doors and hood.
+Patrol cars can be identified by their unique blue-white design and the writing "Polis" (Turkish for "Police") on the side doors and hood.

 Commissioners and police chiefs wear silver stars rank on their shoulders and police directors wear gold stars.

 Some well-known police units in Turkey are: